civican/legisinfo/42-1/bills/C-30/bill_text.md

 Paragraphs 10(1)(c) and (d) of the `Nuclear Energy Act` are replaced by the following:

-with the approval of the Governor in Council, lease **or**, by purchase, requisition or expropriation, acquire or cause to be acquired nuclear substances and any mines, deposits or claims of nuclear substances and patent rights **or certificates of supplementary protection issued under the `Patent Act`** relating to nuclear energy and any works or property for production or preparation for production of, or for research or investigations with respect to, nuclear energy; and
+with the approval of the Governor in Council, lease or, by purchase, requisition or expropriation, acquire or cause to be acquired nuclear substances and any mines, deposits or claims of nuclear substances and patent rights or certificates of supplementary protection issued under the `Patent Act` relating to nuclear energy and any works or property for production or preparation for production of, or for research or investigations with respect to, nuclear energy; and

-with the approval of the Governor in Council, license or otherwise make available or sell or otherwise dispose of discoveries and inventions relating to, and improvements in processes, apparatus or machines used in connection with, nuclear energy, patent rights **and certificates of supplementary protection** acquired under this Act and collect royalties and fees on and payments for those licences, discoveries, inventions, improvements, patent rights **and certificates**.
+with the approval of the Governor in Council, license or otherwise make available or sell or otherwise dispose of discoveries and inventions relating to, and improvements in processes, apparatus or machines used in connection with, nuclear energy, patent rights and certificates of supplementary protection acquired under this Act and collect royalties and fees on and payments for those licences, discoveries, inventions, improvements, patent rights and certificates.

 ### `Bankruptcy and Insolvency Act`